vnegi10/Thermostat_data_analysis/README.md

 I am running the Nefit Easy HTTP server in a docker container as described [here.](https://github.com/TrafeX/nefiteasy-http-server-docker) In the Pluto notebook, we connect to this locally running HTTP server, and make "GET" requests to fetch the relevant data.
+The server requires the thermostat serial number, access key and Nefit Easy app password as input.
+The HTTP requests to the server do not need to be authenticated.

 ## How to use?